Larry King: Charitable works

 Following his 1987 heart attack, King founded the Larry King Cardiac Foundation, a non-profit organization which paid for life-saving cardiac procedures for people who otherwise would not be able to afford them.

 On August 30, 2010, King served as the host of Chabad's 30th annual "To Life" telethon, in Los Angeles.

 He donated to the Beverly Hills 9/11 Memorial Garden, where his name is on the monument.

 Personal life

-King was married eight times, to seven women.
-He married high-school sweetheart Freda Miller in 1952 at age 19.
-That union ended the following year at the behest of their parents, who reportedly had the marriage annulled.
-He was later briefly married to Annette Kaye, who gave birth to his son, Larry Jr., in November 1961.
-King did not meet Larry Jr. until the latter was in his 30s.

-In 1961, King married his third wife, Alene Akins, a Playboy Bunny, at one of the magazine's eponymous nightclubs.
-He adopted Akins' son Andy in 1962; the couple divorced the following year.
-In 1963, he married his fourth wife, Mary Francis "Mickey" Sutphin, who divorced him.
-He remarried Akins, with whom he had a second child, Chaia, in 1969.
-The couple divorced a second time in 1972.
-In 1997, Dove Books published a book written by King and Chaia, Daddy Day, Daughter Day.
-Aimed at young children, it tells each of their accounts of his divorce from Akins.